0xDexter0us/blog/content/posts/ccc-h1ctf.md

 draft: false
 ---

 This write-up is co-written by me [@Dexter0us](https://twitter.com/0xDexter0us) and [@mass0ma](https://twitter.com/mass0ma).
 We were one of the winners of the CTF and won a $100 reward from [hacker101](https://hacker101.com).
 The CTF was quiet challenging and fun to play.
-Hope you can enjoy and gain something from this write-up.
-You can folow us of Twitter [@Dexter0us](https://twitter.com/0xDexter0us), [@mass0ma](https://twitter.com/mass0ma) and can hang out with us on Discord [Hack The Planet](https://discord.gg/pRZDxmxp) [Bounty Hunters](https://discord.gg/bugbounty) if you like :).
+We hope you can enjoy and gain something from this write-up.
+You can folow us of Twitter [@Dexter0us](https://twitter.com/0xDexter0us), [@mass0ma](https://twitter.com/mass0ma) and hang out with us on Discord [Hack The Planet](https://discord.gg/pRZDxmxp) [Bounty Hunters](https://discord.gg/bugbounty) if you like :).

 ---

-We started the CTF with the basic endpoint enumeration we found two endpoints `.config` and `zipfiles` which were looking interesting but both of them turned out to be rabbit hole nothing was in there, we also started looking at Javascript files nothing interesting even there.
-Then we started to play with the application registered for an account.
-And then a hint poped up in twitter.
+We started the CTF with the basic endpoint enumeration.
+We found two endpoints `.config` and `zipfiles` which were looked interesting but both turned out to be rabbit holes and nothing was in them.
+We also looked at Javascript files and registered for an account within the application, but didn't come across anything interesting.
+That's when a hint popped up on twitter.

 {{< image src="/images/ccc-h1ctf/image-20210603221644140.png" position="center" style="border-radius: 5px;" >}}

-An endpoint disclosure but we had to guess the extension which wasn't hard it was just a `.txt`, in that `error_-_-_log.txt` we found our first interesting clue.
+An endpoint disclosure!
+We had to guess the extension which was simply `txt`.
+In that `error_-_-_log.txt` file we found our first interesting clue.

 {{< image src="/images/ccc-h1ctf/image-20210603221849214.png" position="center" style="border-radius: 5px;" >}}

-Five AWS S3 bucket urls.
-Since the CTF was based on todayisnew’s best vulnerabilities.
-We all know two best bug class of todayisnew is Subdomain Takeover and Information Disclosure.
-Right away we jumped and started to test the permissions of these S3 buckets, out of five buckets only two of them gave interesting result, first one `h1-6hin8w` gave `NXDOMAIN` and from the second bucket `h1-cn9uhd` we were able to fetch the `files.xml` file.
+Five AWS S3 bucket URLs.
+Since the CTF was based on [@todayisnew](https://twitter.com/codecancare)’s best vulnerabilities, we knew the two best bug classes to hunt for would be Subdomain Takeover and Information Disclosure.
+Right away we started to test the permissions of these S3 buckets.
+Out of five buckets only two gave interesting results.
+The first, `h1-6hin8w`, returned `NXDOMAIN` and the second, `h1-cn9uhd`, allowed to access a file called `files.xml`.

 {{< image src="/images/ccc-h1ctf/image-20210603223741876.png" position="center" style="border-radius: 5px;" >}}